-- GIS is a fusion of these different types of information that, through spatial analysis, allows it a powerful problem-solving device.
+- GIS is a fusion of these different types of information that, through spatial analysis, allows it to be a powerful problem-solving resource.

 Additional data related to GIS features

-GIS not only indicates the position of features, and also offers extra feature-related information, including:
+GIS not only indicates the position of features, it also offers extra feature-related information, including:

 - Relation of a feature with other features

 - Where the least most or least of a function exists